aemreusta/rag-api-for-docs/README.md

 1. Follow the conventional commits specification for commit messages
 2. Update tests as appropriate
 3. Update documentation to reflect any changes
-4. Ensure all CI checks pass
+4. Ensure all CI checks pass (`make test`, `make lint`, `make format`)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.